Skip to content

 3. Publish the updated folder using the AEM Sidekick folder when ready.

-4. Update the store-switcher file (SharePoint .docx or Google sheet) to include a link to the new store view.
+4. Update the store-switcher content document to include a link to the new store view.